abhi1ranjan/safe_near_optimal_mdp/README.md

 # Safe Near-Optimal MDP (SNO-MDP)

-This is the source-code for implementing the algorithms in the paper "Safe Reinforcement Learning in Constrained Markov Decision Processes" which was presented in ICML-20.
+This is the code for implementing the algorithms in the paper "Safe Reinforcement Learning in Constrained Markov Decision Processes"

 ## Installation